ecdedios/intelligent-document-processing-baml/README.md

 - baml-py
 - notebook

-To see the project in action, open and run the notebooks, execute `python main.py` in the terminal, or `fastapi dev main.py`to use the FastAPI development server.
+To see the project in action, open and run the notebooks.

 ## Meta